 No, in most cases aromatics are higher in wines fermented on bentonite when compared to those receiving post-fermentation bentonite treatments (Horvat et al., 2019).
 Though the reasons for this preservation are not completely understood, it is hypothesized that this is due to bentonite’s inhibition of aroma-degrading enzymes.

 No, standard bentonite is not pure enough.
 Heat and vigor during fermentation can lead to leaching of copper and iron from unpure bentonite which could result in green and brown color taints.
 It is important to use a consistently clean bentonite, like FERMOBENT PORE-TEC.

 HOW TO FERMENT ON BENTONITE

-How much bentonite should I ferment on?
+How much bentonite should be used?

 It is always best to determine dose rate by bench trials either with heat & turbidity testing or protein juice analysis with an external lab like ETS.
 However, if you choose to skip a bench trial, we suggest following the dosing guidelines on the FERMOBENT PORE-TEC product information sheet:

 |Juice with moderate|

 |Juice with high protein|

 |2000-3000 ppm||200-300 g/hL||16.7-25lb/1000 gal|